mlstyszynski/techfest/README.md

 ### Lab objectives

-The goal of the section 1 is to build the **Centrally Routed Bridging Overlay** architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding within the same broadcast-domain(same vlan-id) between the hosts connected to CE1 and CE2.
+The goal of the present lab is to build the **Centrally Routed Bridging Overlay** architecture using the Juniper QFX series EVPN-VXLAN technologies to deliver L2 active/active forwarding within the DC-1 between the hosts connected to CE1 and CE2 as well as L3 forwarding between the DC-1 and DC-2 using the unified VXLAN transport and evpn-signaling Type-5 for L3 prefix advertisement.

 The end-host emulation is done at the CE1/CE2 and core3-re by the IRB interfaces mapped to the given vlan - irb.100 at the ce1-re and irb.100, irb.101 at ce2-re inside the routing-instance TEST